-Whilst the pre-school section of EH Broadrick, in common with other EH pre-schools in Singapore, offers the Reggio Emilia approach, the Primary School offers the International Baccalaureate ‘Primary Years Programme’ (IBPYP).
-This is designed for students between the ages of 3 to 11 years, and is an integrated, trans-disciplinary curriculum that focuses on the development of the whole child, encompassing social, physical, emotional, and cultural needs, in addition to the academic focus.
+Whilst the pre-school section of Broadrick, in common with other EtonHouse pre-schools in Singapore, offers the Reggio Emilia approach, the Primary School offers the International Baccalaureate ‘Primary Years Programme’ (IBPYP).
+This is designed for students between the ages of three to 11 years, and is an integrated, trans-disciplinary curriculum that focuses on the development of the whole child, encompassing social, physical, emotional, and cultural needs, in addition to the academic focus.

 Children engage in six units of inquiry that cover the disciplines of English, Maths, Science, Social Studies, Arts, and Personal, Social, and Physical Education in a relevant context for young learners.
 These are considered essential, globally significant, and common to all human experience.
 They contribute to the common ground that unifies the curricula of all PYP schools worldwide.